-Beyond the general provisions of the law, however, the DTSA also states that individuals shall not be held criminally or civilly liable under any trade secret law if they disclose the secret in confidence to a government official or an attorney solely for the purpose of reporting or investigating suspected unlawful conduct.
+Beyond the general provisions of the law, the DTSA also states that individuals shall not be held criminally or civilly liable under any trade secret law if they disclose the secret in confidence to a government official or an attorney solely for the purpose of reporting or investigating suspected unlawful conduct.
 This immunity also extends to disclosures made in court papers (or other proceedings) if the filing is made under seal.
 Finally, immunity is available for disclosures made within anti-retaliation lawsuits so long as the papers are filed under seal.

 The statute contains a notification requirement requiring employers to provide notice to employees, which is defined broadly to include contractors.
 It states: "An employer shall provide notice of the immunity set forth in this subsection in any contract or agreement with an employee that governs the use of a trade secret or other confidential information."
-This notification requirement applies to and abo of a arad boorer of barel communication morniagon.
-This notification regain ement appares to agreements entered into or amended after the date of enactment of the DTSA.
 Consequently, the immunity notification requirement presents two issues: what does it mean to "provide notice of the immunity," and what "contracts or agreements" are covered by the statute?